Othmarschen

-Othmarschen ([ˈoːtˌmaːɐ̯ʃn̩]) is a quarter in the Altona borough of the Hamburg in northern Germany.
+Othmarschen ([ˈoːtˌmaːɐ̯ʃn̩]) is a quarter in the Altona borough of Hamburg in northern Germany.
 In 2020 the population was 16,009.

 History

 The first records on Othmarschen are from 1317.
 Together with Altona, Othmarschen became a part of Hamburg in 1937/1938 through the Greater Hamburg Act.

 Geography

 In 2006 according to the statistical office of Hamburg and Schleswig-Holstein, the quarter Othmarschen has a total area of 6 km2.
 The western quarter is Nienstedten.
 In the South the river Elbe is the border to Waltershof.
 The border in the North to the quarters Groß Flottbek and Bahrenfeld is the railway track of the city train.
 In the East is the quarter Ottensen.